5 tips for creating better mobile surveys

 Note: the design options for a native survey depends on the platform your app is running on.
 If the whole app is native, however, then all elements will have the same look and feel as the rest of the app.

 Mobile surveys in a webview, however, are slightly different.
 These are essentially surveys built into mobile apps using web technologies, such as HTML, CSS or Javascript.
 To collect feedback via webview, all you need to do is load a feedback form into the webview using your feedback software.
 It works the same as loading a feedback form on a website, only it is now shown in your app.
 These surveys have a lot of freedom when it comes to styling.
+There are many survey apps available that provide web based surveys which can be used for this purpose.
+However, keep in mind that specialised providers like Mopinion offer out-of-the-box solutions that are robust and easy to use.

 Which one you should choose depends on your needs and what kind of mobile app you are working with.
 Learn more about the differences between SDKs and webviews here and see which one might be best for you and your business.